Lissy93/AdGuardian-Term/.github/README.md

 Then clone the repo, and cd into it, with: `git clone git@github.com:Lissy93/AdGuardian-Term.git` && `cd AdGuardian-Term`

-You can view the full list of availible project commands in the [`Makefile`](https://github.com/Lissy93/AdGuardian-Term/blob/main/Makefile)
+You can view the full list of available project commands in the [`Makefile`](https://github.com/Lissy93/AdGuardian-Term/blob/main/Makefile)

 ### Run